 Our BookWise library staff would love to help you find your next book!
-Or use the online tools listed to the right under the blue “Reading Lists” bar.
+Read on to find out about all of the great ways to connect with us and find something great!

 Short videos of Library staff reviewing new and great books.
 Produced in association with Chelmsford Telemedia.

 Reading Suggestions from Social Media – Chelmsford staff and neighbors make a short video about a favorite book or a new recommendation, then share it with us on social media!
 Along with Chelmsford Telemedia, we’ve made them into a brand new show!

 Contact any of the staff below based on their reading interests and we will be happy to create a customized list of suggestions for you.

 Becky’s reading interests are far-ranging, she is a fan of literary fiction, psychological and legal thrillers, outdoor/adventure non-fiction, cooking memoirs and selected mystery writers –Susan Hill, Lee Child, Louise Penny, Dennis Lehane to name a few.
 She was also a children’s librarian for 7 years so she has a soft spot for picture books and YA fiction.
 Becky’s musical taste trends to folk and indie artists, with the occasional Motown or classic jazz artist thrown in.
 Her favorite movies are usually Sundance or critic’s picks but she willingly accompanies her family to Marvel movies, especially the ones featuring Thor.

 Vickie reads more non-fiction than fiction, in a variety of subjects including true crime, science, UFOs and the unexplained, crafts and decorating.
 Leading a book group for the Library has widened her fiction reading, but she prefers books with a happy ending, and she particularly likes a good regency romance.